Avo21/PGProject/README.md

 #Xeild PGP

 Xeild PGP is a Google Chrome extension to use PGP in Gmail straight from the browser.
 The software is currently in alpha phase while its functionality is still under development.
+DISCLAIMER: A new version is being generated in order to adapt the extension to updates in the Gmail interface.

 ##Author